Kiteboarding in Hamata, Egypt

 Kiteboarding over the magical aquarium

 Located on the coast of the Red Sea, Hamata is a wonderful beach in Egypt and one of the most popular kiteboarding spots in Africa.
-It is just so different from other popular kitespots all over the world in many ways.
+It’s just so different from other popular kitespots all over the world in many ways.

-Hamata combines crystal-clear waters, green forests (unlike the vast majority of Egyptian beaches), three fascinating islands with reefs, good kiting facilities and a wide area, ideal for the kitesurfing lessons and practice for more experienced kiters.
+Hamata combines crystal-clear waters, green forests (unlike the vast majority of Egyptian beaches), three fascinating islands with reefs, good kiting facilities, and a wide area- ideal for kitesurfing lessons and practice for more experienced kiters.

-Try to get out and go kiting over the islands.
-You will feel like flying over an aquarium, seeing all the life in the reef below you.
-You will find exactly what you chase: an awesome reef and coastline and some of the strongest winds blowing in Egypt.
+If you can, try to get out and go kiting around the islands.
+It will feel like you’re flying over an aquarium seeing all the life in the reef below you.
+You’ll find exactly what you chase: an awesome reef and coastline and some of the strongest winds blowing in Egypt.

 Wind season in Hamata